rbrcsk/gatsby-starter-foundation/README.md

 ## Foundation TS

 A Typescript conversion of [Stackrole's Foundation][original], an awesome Gatsby starter.

-Visually and functionally the same, except it's Typescript.
+### Changes from the original version

+- [x] Fully converted to typescript (Including typing generation for the GraphQL queries)
+- [x] Styled components instead of SCSS
+      The styles match the original version as much as possible.
+If there's a difference feel free to file a bug!
+- [ ] Converted to gatsby theme instead of starter - Coming soon

 A starter to launch your blazing fast personal website and a blog, Built with [Gatsby][gatsby] and [Netlify CMS][netlifycms].
 [Click here to check out a live preview!][live-preview]